ardanlabs/python-go/py-in-mem/post.md

 ### A Crash Course in Python Internals

-The Python most of use use is call `CPython`, it's written in C and is designed to be extended and embedded using C. In this section we'll cover some topics that will help you understand the code better.
+The Python most of us use is called `CPython`, it's written in C and is designed to be extended and embedded using C. In this section we'll cover some topics that will help you understand the code better.

 _Note: The API is [well](https://docs.python.org/3/extending/index.html) [documented](https://docs.python.org/3/c-api/index.html), and there even [a book](https://realpython.com/products/cpython-internals-book/) coming up._